DayZ (video game): Development

 In June 2013, Hall commented that the alpha release of the game would be a "very bare-bones" alpha in which the development team want a relatively low number of players providing bug reports and feedback.
 The secondary aim of the initial alpha release is to keep the project funded for further development until the full release.
 Hall has stated that he expects the beta release to be at least a year after that of the alpha.
-The last tasks prior to the alpha release were network optimizations, referred to as a 'network bubble', which would reduce network load on the player by only loading events which occur within their vicinity.
+The last tasks prior to the alpha release were network optimizations, referred to as a "network bubble", which would reduce network load on the player by only loading events which occur within their vicinity.
 In October, Hall stated that the development team was on the final lap of development and that the team was "100 percent focused on getting the alpha out the door."
-After release the developers are focusing on server performance and stability, adding extra features such as animals and vehicles, and improving the controls and animations, among other things.
+After release, the developers are focusing on server performance and stability, adding extra features such as animals and vehicles, and improving the controls and animations, among other things.

-Throughout the game's development Hall has posted development blogs, attended video game conventions, and uploaded gameplay videos, keeping the community up to date with the development progress.
-The second development video showed the animation team in a motion capture session recording new animations, as well as some interviews with the development team and the third contained a large amount of in-game footage, showing new clothing items and a new area of the map.
+Throughout the game's development, Hall posted development blogs, attended video game conventions, and uploaded gameplay videos, keeping the community up to date with the development progress.
+The second development video showed the animation team in a motion capture session recording new animations, as well as some interviews with the development team, and the third contained a large amount of in-game footage, showing new clothing items and a new area of the map.

 In March 2014, Dean Hall revealed that Bohemia Interactive had purchased a new development team, Cauldron Studios, whose 25 developers would be added to the DayZ development team.
 At Gamescom 2014, DayZ was confirmed for the PS4 console with a release date to be determined.
 During E3 2015, the Xbox One version of the game was announced.
 Steam Workshop support, which grants players access to host servers, and a single-player mode of the game was also announced and will be added to the game in the future.

-In 2022, two UK production companies bought the film rights to create a feature film adaptation of the zombie survival video game.
+When the game released from early access, Bohemia Interactive began gradually replacing the game's engine from Real Virtuality to the made in-house Enfusion engine, along with Enforce script.
+The game remained a hybrid engine, gradually replacing and adding certain features before using Enfusion fully.